dave-woods/yt-search-play/README.md

 If cached results are displayed, pressing **Alt+0** will empty the cache and reload fresh results.

 To display just a particular channel's videos, you can use the "@" symbol before the channel's name to find their most recent uploads.
-For example, typing `@drawfee` will bring up the most recent videos from [Drawfee Show](https://www.youtube.com/c/drawfee). **Note**: this currently only works for channels which have a human-readable channel ID.
+For example, typing `@drawfee` will bring up the most recent videos from [Drawfee Show](https://www.youtube.com/c/drawfee).

 #### Accessing subscription feed or Watch Later playlist